ErDashrath/EchoLearn/WEBLLM_INTEGRATION.md

-# WebLLM Integration in EchoLearn
+# WebLLM Integration in Mindscribe

 ## Overview

-WebLLM has been **seamlessly integrated** into your main EchoLearn chat interface.
+WebLLM has been **seamlessly integrated** into your main Mindscribe chat interface.
 Instead of a separate overlay, it now works directly within your existing English tutoring application, providing a unified experience.

 ## 🎯 Key Features